Sometimes, you have to get knocked down lower than you have ever been to stand back up taller than you ever were.

 For the next 4 years I started by making small changes, but there where still days where I would go overboard and end up in the same place.
 On August 31, 2014, I went out drinking to the bar with some friends.
 That night I got so intoxicated and that morning I woke up with one of the worst hangovers ever.
 I noticed my wife as she stood in silence and I knew I had hurt her again.
 I had let my family down and I felt my life crumbling right in front so I had to do something quickly.

 When I look back at my past, I am not regretful, but instead thankful.
-Today I am able to actually enjoy a beer or two and have full control over my decisions.
+Today I am completely sober and I feel so blessed to be alive.
 If it had not been for those bumps in the road, I would not be who I am today.
 I want to be able to share the life lessons I have learned and inspire others that are also trying to overcome their own adversity.
 It is not easy in the beginning but if you stick with it it is a very rewarding journey.
 In order to make a change you need to have a why in your life.
 Take a good look at your life right now and ask yourself what is your why?
 What is your reason for living and what are you doing to protect that?
 I found my why — and it was right in front of me the whole time, my beautiful family.
 My lovely wife and guardian angel, Rosa Maria.
-My two healthy and talented children Eddie (15) and Carissa (13).
+My two healthy and talented children Eddie and Carissa.
 Love you forever, ever, ever, ever.
 They have always been by my side and been my strongest support system.
 Thank you for not giving up on me! — I'll see you all at the top!